Physical Barrier To Communication

 Use Technology Effectively

-If possible, lower partitions, rearrange desks for better visibility, or install acoustic panels to control noise.
-Use glass instead of opaque walls to balance privacy and transparency.
+Lower partitions, rearrange desks for better visibility, and install acoustic panels to control noise.
+Use glass walls to balance privacy and transparency.
+Ensure ergonomic furniture and adjustable lighting.
+Regularly check temperature and air quality.

-Follow ADA and WCAG guidelines: ramps, elevators, Braille signage, hearing loops, real-time captioning, and screen reader compatibility in all digital communications.
+Follow ADA and WCAG guidelines: ramps, elevators, Braille signage, hearing loops, and screen-reader compatibility for all digital content.
+Train teams on accessibility features and encourage feedback for continuous improvement.

-Leverage scheduling tools (Calendly, WorldTimeBuddy) to coordinate meetings across zones.
-Record important meetings with clear timestamps for asynchronous viewing.
+Leverage scheduling tools (Calendly, WorldTimeBuddy) to coordinate across zones.
+Record meetings with timestamps for those who can’t join live.
+Offer flexible, bookable spaces for hybrid and hot-desking teams.

 Simplify and Prioritize Communication

 Keep emails and reports brief—use bullet points, summaries, and visuals.
-Use apps like Slack to minimize unnecessary notifications.
+Use Slack or Teams to minimize unnecessary notifications.
+Avoid information overload by summarizing key messages and supporting with visuals.

 Support Employees with Disabilities